asr/apia/README.md

   We have modified the development version of Agda in order to handle the new built-in ATP pragma.
-This modified version of Agda is required by the `agda2atp` program.
+This modified version of Agda is required by the `apia` program.

 * ATPs

-  The `agda2atp` program requires at least one of the following ATPs:
+  The `apia` program requires at least one of the following ATPs:
   [E](http://www4.informatik.tu-muenchen.de/~schulz/WORK/eprover.html),
   [Equinox](http://www.cse.chalmers.se/~koen/code/),
   [ileanCoP](http://www.leancop.de/ileancop/index.html),